Pearlicia/dashboard-metrics/README.md

 Severity: High

-Description: The error message reads: "The server encountered an internal error and was unable to complete your request.
+Description: The error message reads: "The server encountered an internal error(error code 500) and was unable to complete your request.
 Either the server is overloaded or there is an error in the application."

 ## Creating SLIs and SLOs